MicrosoftDocs/bot-docs/articles/bot-service-manage-channels.md

 # Connect a bot to channels

-A channel is the connection between the Bot Framework and communication apps.
+A channel is a connection between the Bot Framework and communication apps.
 You configure a bot to connect to the channels you want it to be available on.
 For example, a bot connected to the Skype channel can be added to a contact list and people can interact with it in Skype.

 The channels include many popular services, such as [Cortana](bot-service-channel-connect-cortana.md), [Facebook Messenger](bot-service-channel-connect-facebook.md), [Kik](bot-service-channel-connect-kik.md), and [Slack](bot-service-channel-connect-slack.md), as well as several others.
 [Skype](https://dev.skype.com/bots) and Web Chat are pre-configured for you.